cruppstahl/minicms/README.md

         [ ] Implement Search as a plugin: only activate it if it is enabled, and for a specific directory
     [ ] Use the new documentation tool as a second test project

-    [ ] Verify that the navigation can link to completely different directories (e.g. blog and documentation are maintained by different teams, and therefore stored in different repositories)
-        [ ] Create a test case for this

     [ ] Support documentation for different versions, e.g. of an API, through the navigation (needs product discovery!)